 • There was also no protection from the weather.
 Although this is located on the east side of the barn and therefore usually out of the wind, it still allowed for moisture to accumulate into the openings and ruin the expensive mineral.

 • The deep opening and bottom.
-These fittings were too deep and allowed a bunch of mineral to go to the bottom and to be ruined and wasted.
+These fittings were too deep and allowed a bunch of minerals to go to the bottom and to be ruined and wasted.
 That doesn’t make sense, right?

 What was the solution that worked?
 (Keep reading!)